 Since 2007, RWBC conducts an annual survey of resident health.
 In addition, all new residents complete the health survey during their first day of orientation when they meet with the RWBC.
-Here is the 2019 Resident Health Survey data.
-Please review it to see how you and your peers are doing and areas you can strengthen to support your well-being.
 The self-care (or lack thereof) that you do in residency highly predicts the self-care (or lack thereof) you do in your career.
 As a psychologist at MCHS once warned, "Practice does not make perfect.
 It makes permanent."
 The health survey is a tool to help you create a better, more permanent approach to your well-being.
 Here is the link to the RWBC topic page on Self-Care Planning in Residency.

 The health survey has three purposes.

 - First, to introduce you to the process of periodically pausing to reflect on your lifestyle and health behaviors from which you can consider adjustments to support your well-being.

 - Second, to provide you an opportunity to do a self-screening for concerns for depression, suicidal thinking, excessive sleepiness and other risk factors for your wellbeing.
 If concerns are indicated, please consult with us.